hypernormalisation/zeal/guides/expertise_t6.md

 Bow-stitched are your BiS on high-armor bosses, Divine Retribution are your BiS on low-armor bosses.

+---
 ### T5 - nonhuman

-*Shat Legs and Clefthoof Legs are BiS or within a few dps of being BiS at all points of gearing*.
+*Shat Legs (or if you don't have them, Clefthoof Legs) are BiS or within a few dps of being BiS at all points of gearing*.

 There are points when gearing up that Shat/Cleft will be slightly lower than murderous intent because of Expertise Rating breakpoints, but not by much, and the P2 BiS setup still uses Shat.

+For Shat:
-If you get 5 Expertise out of Shat, you can wear Bloodwarders/Murderous Intent.
+- If you get 5 Expertise out of Shat, you can wear Bloodwarders/Murderous Intent.
+- If you get 6 Expertise out of Shat, you wear Shat.

+---
 ### T5 - human

-*Shat Legs and Clefthoof Legs are BiS or within a few dps of being BiS until you hit Expertise cap, at which point Murderous Intent is your BiS.*
+*Shat Legs (or if you don't have them, Clefthoof Legs) Legs are BiS or within a few dps of being BiS until you hit Expertise cap, at which point Murderous Intent is your BiS.*

 There are points when gearing up that Shat/Cleft will be slightly lower than murderous intent because of Expertise Rating breakpoints, but not by much.

+For Shat:
-If you get 5 Expertise out of Shat, you can wear Bloodwarders/Murderous Intent.
+- If you get 5 Expertise out of Shat, you can wear Bloodwarders/Murderous Intent.
+- If you get 6 Expertise out of Shat, you wear Shat.

 If Shat/Cleft brings you over your Expertise cap, you should wear Bloodwarders/Murderous Intent.